Discipline in middle school or high school

 The head of the establishment decides alone if disciplinary proceedings are necessary, possibly at the request of a member of the educational community.

-The head of the institution may prohibit your child from entering the institution for at least 2 days before imposing a penalty.
+The head of the establishment may prohibit your child from entering the establishment for at least 2 days before imposing a penalty.

 This is not a sanction, but an exceptional measure.